 The ongoing sustainability of an IB programme in the school is a key consideration in the award of a grant.

-The deadline for receipt of applications in 2013 will be 5 September 2013.
+The due dates for receipt of applications in 2014 will be 7 February and 5 September.

 The application form (Right click or option-click the link and choose "Save As..." to download this file.) should be completed and emailed to the Access and Advancement Office in the Singapore Global Centre at firstname.lastname@example.org.